sourcegraph/sourcegraph-public-snapshot/doc/cli/references/admin.md

 	create		create an initial admin user

-Use "src admin [command] -h" for more information about a command~
+Use "src admin [command] -h" for more information about a command.

 ```